Skip to content

 As soon as DPA can see in the calculation of the allocation that individual compliers can be allocated with a take-back obligation in a municipality the business in question is notified.

 Assuming collection and ensuring environmental treatment of end-of-life electronics or portable batteries is a very challenging task in terms of administration, logistics, and communication.
-Therefore, most businesses choose to join a compliance scheme.
+Therefore, most businesses choose to join a collective scheme.

-A compliance scheme is an offer for each individual producer to carry out, among others, the take-back obligation.
+A collective scheme is an offer for each individual producer to carry out, among others, the take-back obligation.
 This is done against payment.
-The recovery of waste electronics often generates revenues, so it is recommended that the producer negotiates with the compliance scheme when entering a membership agreement.
+The recovery of waste electronics often generates revenues, so it is recommended that the producer negotiates with the collective scheme when entering a membership agreement.

 The final allocation is published by DPA on 1 June, so allocated businesses must have settled the organisation of their take-back obligation before that date.